-Design for Recovery, a structured sober living program in West Los Angeles, provides young men with a safe and supportive environment to develop a strong program of sobriety.
+Design for Recovery, a structured sober living facility in Los Angeles, provides young men with a safe and supportive environment to develop a strong program of sobriety.
 Young men at Design for Recovery work daily to develop the tools and skills they require to avoid relapsing.
 As a community, they also take steps toward building lives for themselves in sobriety that surpass any expectations they might have previously had.
-Design for Recovery offers a guide for living, and residents strive to cultivate character traits such as responsibility, honesty, accountability.
+Design for Recovery offers a guide for living, and residents strive to cultivate character traits such as responsibility, honesty, and accountability.
 At Design for Recovery, residents achieve far more than long-term sobriety, they build lives for themselves that are prosperous, joyous, and free.
 If you are interested in finding out more about what it takes to the plunge, contact Design for Recovery today!

 How to be a Good AA Sponsor: 6 Qualities to Look For